titaniumbones/html-tutorial-ex/README.md

 ## Try it yourself

-You can cone this repository and load a local copy of [the tutorial page](./tutorial.html) in your browser to see the tag in action.
+You can clone this repository and load a local copy of [the tutorial page](./a-tag-tutorial.html) in your browser to see the tag in action.
 Then make some changes to the file to learn this yourself!

 ## Learn More